The NEOS Server offers SNOPT for the solution of nonlinearly

 Examples of models in AMPL format can be found in the

-The commands file can contain any AMPL command
+The commands file may contain any AMPL command or set options for SNOPT.

 Dry run: generate job XML instead of submitting it to NEOS